loganfreeman/css/box-model.md

 Collapsing margins
 ---
 *In CSS, the adjoining margins of two or more boxes (which might or might not be siblings) can combine to form a single margin.
 Margins that combine this way are said to collapse, and the resulting combined margin is called a collapsed margin.*

+line box
+---
+*In an inline formatting context, boxes are laid out horizontally, one after the other, beginning at the top of a containing block.
+Horizontal margins, borders, and padding are respected between these boxes.
+The boxes may be aligned vertically in different ways: their bottoms or tops may be aligned, or the baselines of text within them may be aligned.
+The rectangular area that contains the boxes that form a line is called a line box.*